-While many tech teams and companies have been working like this for years, the current situation has brought a temporary change upon many companies, the swift change into working remote.
+While many tech teams and companies have been working like this for years, the current situation has brought a temporary (or permanent) change upon many others: the swift change to remote work.

 Encourage collaboration and open communication

-Working remote is for many a huge change of habits affecting the ways we work as well as the way we engage socially with our team.
-This means we need to establish norms on how to communicate and collaborate with each other.
+Remote work is for many a huge change of habit that impacts the way we work as well as the way we engage socially with our team.
+This means we need to establish new norms on how to communicate and collaborate with each other.

 Establish team routines

 Maintaining team feeling is important regardless of which task and activities you perform.
-That's why we encourage weekly meetings and gatherings or even daily quick check ins over a morning coffee.
+That's why we encourage casual weekly meetings and gatherings or quick check-ins over a morning coffee.

 Use the right digital tools

 It goes without saying that hosting meetings and collaborating on projects etc. require the right tools.
 At Good Monday we gave all employees licenses to Zoom for video calls and meetings.
-For quick messaging our go-to tool is Slack which we use to share information as well as for more informal chat - e.g. for employees to share pictures of their remote satellite offices.
-Slack can be integrated with so many other tools as well to ease your workflow, either directly or via Zapiers' easy to use integrations.
-Slack is also what we use for easy company-wide communication instead of classic emails, as it allows us to set up team / project / general channels!
+For quick messaging, our go-to tool is Slack which we use to share information as well as for more informal chat - e.g. for employees to share pictures of their remote offices, as well as things completely unrelated to work.
+Slack can be integrated with so many other tools as well to ease your workflow, either directly or via Zapiers' easy-to-use integrations.

-There are so many good tools out there, but rules are important in order to optimize usage and knowledge sharing, without overcrowding any feed or video call, just like you wouldn't spam your companies @all mailinglist.
+There are so many good tools out there, but rules are important in order to optimise usage and knowledge sharing without overcrowding any feed or video call - just like you wouldn't spam your companies @all mailing list.
 Here are some of our rules for Slack and video use:

 - Clear descriptions of all channels (except for our random channel)

-- Use threads to comment on posts - Minimizing notifications
+- Use threads to comment on posts in order to minimise notifications

-- Respect the Slack "status" of your team members etc. vacay-mode or meetings
+- Respect the Slack status of your team members, e.g. in a meeting

 Host town halls as webinars

 We believe that engaged employees that feel they belong to a community perform better.
-When working remote it is extra important to make sure that employees are still happy and feel they're part of a shared mission.
-This can be done with full transparency from management in tough situations such as the current one, daily rituals with coworkers (we do webcam-planking every day, remote workspace postings and team coffee-cams ins in the morning) and planning future events.
-Don't be afraid of overusing emojis and GIFs, since this helps interpret the tone that is otherwise difficult in digital convos 🤪.
+When working remotely it's extra important to make sure that employees are still happy and feel they're part of a shared mission.
+This can be done with full transparency from management in tough situations, through daily rituals with coworkers and planning future events.
+Don't be afraid of overusing emojis and GIFs - these help interpret the tone that is otherwise difficult in digital convos 🤪

 Tips to share with your coworkers

-Working remote might sound like a dream come true for a lot of people, but as all things, it can be a bit of a challenge for beginners.
-Especially when it comes to separating work and private life.
-Here's a few tips to share with your coworkers on how to stay focused and productive while working remote.
+Remote work might come naturally for a lot of people, but as with all things, it can be a bit of a challenge for beginners, especially when it comes to separating work and private life.
+Here are a few tips to share with your coworkers on how to stay focused and productive while working remotely.